EspressoSystems/espresso-sequencer/doc/upgrades.md

 To enable an upgrade in Hotshot protocol:

-When preparing for an upgrade, it's essential to define the base version, the upgrade version, and a unique upgrade hash:
+When preparing for an upgrade, it is essential to define the base version, the upgrade version, and a upgrade hash:

 - **Base Version:** Represents the current version of the protocol (`0.1` in this example).
 - **Upgrade Version:** Specifies the version to which the protocol will upgrade once the process is successful (`0.2` in this example).